s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 ```

 This function is one of the simplest in the kernel.
 It works with the `Mini UART` device to print to screen and read user input.
-The kernel just prints `Hello, world!` and then enters an infinite loop that reads a character from the user and sends it back to the screen.
+The kernel just prints `Hello, world!` and then enters an infinite loop that reads characters from the user and sends them back to the screen.

 ### Raspberry Pi devices